-Detailed information about the General Employees Fund's fiduciary net position is available in a separately-issued PERA financial report that includes the financial statements and required supplementary information.
+Detailed information about the General Employees Fund's fiduciary net position is available in a separately issued PERA financial report that includes the basic financial statements and required supplementary information.
 That report may be obtained on the Internet at www.mnpera.org.

-NOTE 7 - OTHER POSTEMPLOYEMENT BENEFIT PLAN
+NOTE 7 - POST EMPLOYMENT HEALTH CARE PLAN